avengers-p7/Avengers_P7_Documents/Application_CI/Design/Slack_Notification.md

 Setting up Slack notifications in Jenkins involves integrating Jenkins with Slack using a Jenkins plugin and configuring the necessary settings in both Jenkins and Slack.

-**Step-1 Organization Creation** Different projects or teams may have different Jenkins jobs with unique notification requirements.
+**Step-1 Workspace Creation** Different projects or teams may have different Jenkins jobs with unique notification requirements.
 Using separate workspaces in Slack allows for the isolation and organization of notifications related to specific projects or teams.

 Go to the Slack website.Click on "Get started for free" or "Create a new workspace."Follow the prompts to set up your Slack workspace, providing details such as your email address and password.